fbpx

 For some, roadblocks may hinder upward mobility within their organization, and for others, a lateral move is more beneficial for their long-term career goals.
 Here are just a few examples of each to help broaden the perspective on why a horizontal step rather than a vertical climb may be worth exploring.

-Reasons for not moving up:
+Reasons for not moving up in the corporate ladder:

 • Perhaps the corporate ladder at your organization is more linear than inclined.
 With a company lacking in positions higher up that reflect a greater level of responsibilities for you to carry out, a lateral move could be the next best option.